brimcg/visor/README.md

 #### Design tools used here so you can do your own modifications:

 - OpenSCAD design [software](https://www.openscad.org/).
 You'll need to read their documents if it's new to you.
-- OpenSCAD [code](covid19_headband_mods.scad) used to generate modified STL model.
+- OpenSCAD [code](covid19_headband_mods.scad) used to generate modified STL model (except slim cord design, sorry, later).
 You can easily choose your type and strap dimensions, self-expanatory parameters at beginning of the code.
 Or use the code as a base for you own design code.

 ![slim visor](IMG_20200330_141926.jpg)